Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 Involve key participants early in the planning process.

 **Outcome**
-The plan gains broader understanding and stronger execution.
+The plan gains a broader understanding and stronger execution.

 Chapter: Creating Effective Command and Control - Planning